 Metronidazole and tinidazole can interfere with alcohol metabolism and can cause unpleasant side effects similar to those of a hangover including nausea, vomiting, flushing, and headache.
 Alcohol should be avoided while taking metronidazole or tinidazole and for 3 days after the last dose.

-Women who are breastfeeding should not take metronidazole or tinidazole.
+Women who are breastfeeding should not take metronidazole.
+Women should not breastfeed for 72 hours after a single dose of tinidazole.
 (See also Drug Use During Breastfeeding Drug Use During Breastfeeding When mothers who are breastfeeding have to take a drug, they wonder whether they should stop breastfeeding.
 The answer depends on the following: How much of the drug passes into the milk Whether... read more .)